This post may contain affiliate links. Please read my affiliate policy.

 Smoothies can be a fantastic way to incorporate reflux-friendly ingredients into your diet while providing essential vitamins and minerals.
 I’ve used the following in this acid reflux smoothie to alleviate symptoms:

 - Cashew milk and basil help minimize stomach acid.
 Basil is also known for its calming effects on your digestive health.
-Look for unsweetened cashew milk to avoid added sugars that can trigger acid production, or make your own homemade cashew milk.
+Look for unsweetened cashew milk to avoid added sugars that can trigger acid production, or make cashew milk at home.

 - Spinach reduces stomach acid secretions because it’s naturally low in fat + sugar.
-When possible, opt for organic spinach, which typically has fewer pesticides.
+When possible, opt for organic spinach, and you can also freeze spinach ahead of time so it’s always ready to toss into your blender.

 - Pear adds fiber, natural sweetness, and a boost of natural energy.
 Look for pears that yield slightly to pressure near the stem without being too soft.